mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/displaying.md

 ## Annotation panel ##

-The annotation panel just shows the content of the annotation.
+The annotation panel just shows the content of an annotation.

 There are two files associated with the annotation panel: